 8. Put the brakes on fast fashion.

-It's time to define a signature style that doesn't rely on having a million different pieces in your closet.
-Invest in well-designed pieces made of materials with staying power, like responsibly-raised alpaca, cashmere, linen and organic cotton.
-That's real style.
+Up your quality, and reduce your quantity.
+It's time to define a signature style that doesn't rely on having an overwhelming number of pieces in your closet.
+Invest in well-designed pieces made of materials with staying power, like hemp, organic cotton and linen.

 9. Hack Amazon.